How to Get to Luxor from Cairo

 Train to Luxor| ©Richard Boyd

-Several trains run daily between Cairo Ramses train station and Luxor train station from 8 am to 11 pm.
-If you are staying in a hotel in Giza, you can also take advantage of the proximity and take a train from Giza train station.
-There are two types of trains: "Special" class trains (five daily services) are more modern and comfortable.
-The "Standard" class trains (four daily services) are cheaper and older.
-A total of 9 trains depart daily.
+Several trains run daily between Cairo's Ramses train station and Luxor from 8 am to 11 pm.
+If you are staying in a hotel in Giza, you can also take advantage of the proximity and take a train from there.
+There are two types of trains:

-All trains offer a beverage and food cart service intermittently throughout the trip, but it's a good idea to bring snacks or a picnic lunch.
-First class carriages in both come with more spacious seats and better toilet facilities, so it's worth paying for.
-First class tickets range from 114 EGP (€6.56) to 202 EGP (€11.63) depending on the train.
+All trains offer a beverage and food cart service intermittently during the trip, but it's a good idea to bring snacks.
+First class carriages in both cases come with more spacious seats and better toilet facilities, so it's worth paying for.
+1st class tickets range from 114 EGP (6.56 €) to 202 EGP (11.63 €).

 Disadvantage of going by train to Luxor

-If you have trouble booking a train ticket, note that most hotels can send someone to the station to do it for you for a small fee.
+It is because of an official travel restriction in order to give locals more options to travel on cheap trains.
+However, this law is no longer in force.
+And if you have trouble booking a train ticket, note that most hotels can send someone to the station to do it for you for a small fee.

 Night trains to Luxor

-The night train costs about 8 € for 2 class and almost 15 € for first class.
-Of the 9 departing in 24 hours, 3 depart at night.
-The first one departs from 7:45pm.
-For more information visit the official website of the company.
+The night train costs about €8 for second class and almost €15 for first class.
+Of the nine departing in 24 hours, three depart at night.
+The first one departs from 7:45 pm.

 Book an excursion to Luxor from Cairo